WakiMak/trentent.github.io-forked/_posts/2017-05-24-citrix-storefront-performance-testing-and-tuning-part-1.md

 &nbsp;

-The part in bold and underlined, is troublesome with WCAT. Â WCAT does not appear to have this ability (read the value of a cookie and set a header to send it back to the web proxy). Â What Storefront does, is send back a set-cookie back to the client which WCAT has no problem with&#8230; Â but the data Storefront sends back is multiple values within that set-cookie command. Â And this is a problem.
+The part in bold and underlined, is troublesome with WCAT. Â WCAT does not appear to have this ability (read the value of a cookie and set a header to send it back to the web proxy). Â What Storefront does, is send back a set-cookie back to the client which WCAT has no problem with... Â but the data Storefront sends back is multiple values within that set-cookie command. Â And this is a problem.

 <img class="aligncenter size-full wp-image-2300" src="http://theorypc.ca/wp-content/uploads/2017/05/set-cookie.png" alt="" width="549" height="15" srcset="http://theorypc.ca/wp-content/uploads/2017/05/set-cookie.png 549w, http://theorypc.ca/wp-content/uploads/2017/05/set-cookie-300x8.png 300w" sizes="(max-width: 549px) 100vw, 549px" />

-This is supposed to take this &#8216;Set-Cookie&#8217; command andÂ set two different values:
+This is supposed to take this 'Set-Cookie' command andÂ set two different values:

 <table width="315">
   <tr>